jiahaoli95/code2pdf/README.md

 </p>

 ## Notes
-1. This is not a project that aims to cover all the demand (there is not much a one file project can do), but just a small tool that caters to my need (alleviating my eye fatigue for reading code on the screen).
+1. This is not a project that aims to cover all the demand (there is not much a one file project can do), but just a small tool that caters to my need (alleviating my eye fatigue).

 2. Technically, it does not generate a pdf file directly.
 It will generate a Latex project, which can be compiled manually by the user into pdf.
 I only tested it in the [Overleaf](https://www.overleaf.com/) environment, so uploading the results to [Overleaf](https://www.overleaf.com/) for compiling is highly recommended.